AUGMXNT/perfi/README.md

 ### Generally you should not need to re-run anything above this line again ###

+# OPTIONAL: Set the timezone used for reporting (defaults to US/Pacific)
+# Get a list of valid time zone names with:
+# > poetry run python bin/cli.py setting get_timezone_names
+# And set your reporting timezone with:
+# > poetry run python bin/cli.py setting set_reporting_timezone 'Europe/Lisbon'

 # Calculate costbasis lots, disposals, and income
 poetry run python bin/calculate_costbasis.py peepo